wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/the-tradition.md

 toc: true
 ---

-Tradition refers to beliefs, customs, and practices that are passed down from one generation to another, often over many centuries or even millennia.
+In very general terms, tradition refers to a set of beliefs, customs, and practices that are passed down from one generation to another, often over many centuries or even millennia.
 It encompasses a wide range of cultural expressions, from religious rituals and moral codes to artistic styles and social norms.
 Traditions are often seen as a way of connecting people with their cultural heritage and preserving their collective identity and history.

 Over the centuries, many different traditions have developed in different parts of the world.
 For example, some traditions are associated with particular religious beliefs, such as Hinduism, Buddhism, Judaism, Christianity, and Islam, while others are based on cultural practices, such as the traditions of indigenous peoples or the festivals and customs of various ethnic groups.

 ## Hermetic tradition

-The Tradition, also known as Hermetic philosophy or Hermeticism, is a philosophical and spiritual movement that dates back to ancient Greece and Egypt.
-It's based on the teachings of Hermes Trismegistus, a legendary figure who was said to be the author of a body of wisdom texts known as the Corpus Hermeticum.
+The Tradition, as referred to by Hermetic philosophy or more specifically Hermeticism, is the notion that a body of knowledge and wisdom has been preserved over millenia which origins date back to ancient Greece and Egypt.
+It's based on the teachings of _Hermes Trismegistus_, a legendary figure who was said to be the author of a set of scriptures known as the _Corpus Hermeticum_.
 The Tradition encompasses a wide range of beliefs and practices, including alchemy, astrology, magic, and theurgy, and is considered by some to be a remnant of ancient scientific and technological knowledge.

-One of the key components of The Tradition is alchemy, which is often seen as an early form of chemistry.
-The alchemists of the Hermetic tradition were interested in the transformation of matter and the search for the Philosopher's Stone, a legendary substance said to have the power to turn base metals into gold and grant eternal life.
-They also developed a symbolic language that used alchemical symbols and allegories to describe the process of transmutation.

-Another aspect of The Tradition is astrology, which was considered a science in ancient times and played a significant role in the development of astronomy.
+One of the key components of The Tradition is astrology, which was considered a science in ancient times and played a significant role in the development of astronomy.
 The astrologers of The Tradition believed that the positions and movements of celestial bodies had a direct influence on human affairs and that the study of the stars could reveal secrets about the universe and the nature of reality.

-The Hermetic tradition also includes magic and theurgy, which are spiritual practices aimed at attaining union with the divine.
-The Hermetic magi used ritual and meditation to evoke spirits, perform divination, and bring about spiritual transformations.
-The theurgists of The Tradition believed that they could perform miracles and attain divine knowledge through ritual practices, and they sought to achieve union with the gods through the practice of theurgy.

-In conclusion, The Tradition can be understood as a remnant of ancient scientific and technological knowledge because it encompasses aspects of alchemy, astrology, magic, and theurgy, which were considered sciences in ancient times and were used to explore the nature of reality and attain knowledge of the divine.
-Although some of the beliefs and practices of The Tradition may seem strange or archaic by modern standards, they are still of interest to many people today and continue to be studied and practiced by esoteric communities around the world.

 ## According to Jean Sendy

 Jean Sendy, a French author who wrote on the subject of ancient astronauts, translates Elohim as the "gods from the sky" or the Celestials.
 He argues that the term Elohim in the Hebrew Bible refers to a group of beings that were not strictly divine, but rather a class of powerful, advanced beings from the celestial sky who interacted with humanity.

+In _Those Gods Who Made Heaven & Earth_, Sendy identifies Medievalism as a key moment where the inherited Tradition flourished:

+> Medievalists are called medievalists because their view, inherited from the Tradition of Moses, reached its apogee in the Middle Ages.
+From the fifteenth to the nineteenth centuries, humanists, proud of their fragmentary sciences, jeered at medieval beliefs.
+Medievalists have always believed in the possibility of transmuting metals, making flying machines, and even going to the moon.
+They were positively ridiculous in the nineteenth century, when the absurdity of their wild notions was clearly demonstrated.
+Today, cJf course, peing a medievalist, I feel more at ease than a humanist...

+Later on in the same book, Sendy's thought gets developed even further:

+> Medievalists have always believed in space travel, because they have never doubted the Tradition that claims to be the heritage of the Celestials and promises that men will first conquer the moon, then the universe of the gods their cousins.

+At the end of Chapter 10 of the same book, Sendy dares to make a prediction that his ideas would either be confirmed or invalidated by future discoveries:

+> Above the smug nineteenth century, our twentieth century is joining the Middle Ages, which were directly connected with the Biblical Tradition.
+This book is a reading ef that Tradition in the light ef today's scientific knewledge, and it will be either confirmed er invalidated by the knowledge and discoveries of tomerrow.

+### Encoded precessional knowledge

+One of the main ideas put forward by Jean Sendy in virtually all of his work is the notion that the Zodiacal symbolism is strongly associated with the progression of precession-induced eras or so-called world ages.
+In his book _Those Gods Who Made Heaven & Earth_, he explains in a lengthy Chatper 16 how the precession is responsible for a shifting of the night sky and the constellation on the zodiacal plane.
+At the end of that chatper, he hints that this knowledge has been a core tenet of a millenia-long tradition:

+> I have presented four main points in support of my thesis:
+>
+> 1) The priests of ancient Egypt, Judaism and Christianity have all claimed to be the heirs of a Tradition that came "from the sky".
+> 2) The persistence with which the Bull-Ram-Fish zodiacal symbolism has been maintained down to the present shows that a single Tradition is involved.
+> 3) The physical transmission of knowledge that came "from the sky" was attributed by the Egyptian priests to "gods," by the Jews to "Elohim," by the Christian Tradition to "angels."
+(And the Byzantine theologians maintained that those "angels" had sexes.)
+> 4) The concrete reality of those gods-Elohim-angels is the most rational explanation of the knowledge of the precession of the equinoxes indicated by the zodiacal symbolism of the three related religions.
+>
+> Of all the versions of the Myth, only the one contained in the Bible has been transmitted to us by a line of priests and theologians from whom, since Moses, changing as much as a single letter of the text has always been an abominable crime.

 ### A Gentleman's Joyous Esotericism